RoBorregos/RoBorregos-Docs/docs/troubleshooting/JavierAGXFlashing.md

 f0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 f0    ...............?
 ```

+> **Warning:** These are our EEPROM values.
+This are not be the same for your device.

 We made a simple script to parse the values from the EEPROM and calculate the CRC value.

 ```python